linatal/WordAlignments_dictionary/README.md

-# SynSemClass_Ger
+# Word Alignments Dictionary

-Project to extend the multilingual verb lexicon SynSemClass (Czech and English) by including German.
+Preprocessing steps to extend the multilingual verb lexicon SynSemClass (Czech and English) with German entries.
-For our experiments, we use the English-German paracrawl dataset from https://paracrawl.eu/.
+For our experiments, we use the English-German paracrawl dataset from <https://paracrawl.eu/>.

 The repository provides scripts for:

 1. preprocessing
 2. word alignment with MGIZA tool
 3. creating a dictionary with most common word alignments

 ## 1. Preprocessing

-#### Split file into two files
+### Split file into two files

 Using the paracrawl dataset, you can split the tab-separated file into two files using the command line:

 ```
 cut -f1 -d$'\t' file.txt> output-file.txt
 cut -f2 -d$'\t' file.txt> output-file.txt
 ```

 In our case:

 ```
 cut -f2 -d$'\t' en-de.txt> paracrawl.en
 cut -f1 -d$'\t' en-de.txt> paracrawl.de
 ```

-#### Reduce filesize (optional)
+### Reduce filesize (optional)

 Because of potential memory issues, it is recommended to reduce the size of dataset, example to 20mio lines: